arborrow/moodle-block_mrbs/README.txt

 * Changes *

-2012-02-27 - New capability 'block/mrbs:editunconfirmed' (see below for details)
-2012-02-27 - Can now track 'changed' bookings (but does not currently use the data internally) 2012-02-20 - Fixed cron error when using customised period names
+2012-03-08 - Now able to edit a series of bookings (and series bookings retain their original ID) 2012-02-27 - New capability 'block/mrbs:editunconfirmed' (see below for details) 2012-02-27 - Can now track 'changed' bookings (but does not currently use the data internally) 2012-02-20 - Fixed cron error when using customised period names